Archies13Singh/Python-Fun-Projects/README.md

       Direction to use :- 1) After writing the code Run it ( No output will be generated)

                           2) Now press Ctrl+V on any blank sheet, it will paste the input which you have given to your program.

+Project 2 : wikipedia search tool

+      package used wikipedia

+      command (python3) :- pip3 install wikipedia

+      Direction :- Input whatever you want to search, it will display summary of your search.